 Compensation Strategy, Implementation and Oversight Responsibilities

-7. Review and approve the Company’s peer group companies as a benchmark for evaluating the competitive posture of the Company’s executive compensation program and to establish appropriate targets, as well as levels and mix of compensation elements, for executive compensation.
+- Review annually and approve the Company’s executive compensation strategy to ensure that management is rewarded appropriately for its contributions to the Company’s profitability.
+In connection with this review, identify and approve the Company’s peer group companies as a benchmark to evaluate how competitive the Company’s executive compensation program is and to establish appropriate targets, as well as levels and mix of compensation elements, for executive compensation.

-8. Approve or recommend employment agreements and severance agreements for the Chief Executive Officer and other executive officers.
+- Approve or recommend employment agreements and severance agreements for the CEO and other executive officers.

-9. Meet with management at least annually to review and make recommendations relating to succession planning for the Chief Executive Officer and review development plans for those individuals identified as potential successors to the Chief Executive Officer.
+- Meet with management at least annually to review and make recommendations relating to succession planning for the CEO and review development plans for those individuals identified as potential successors to the CEO.

-10. Meet with management at least annually to review and make recommendations relating to talent management and succession planning for senior management, including the identification of high potential performers.
+- Meet with management at least annually to review and make recommendations relating to talent management and succession planning for senior executive officers other than the CEO, including the identification of high potential performers.

-11. On an annual basis, review with the Board the succession plan for the Chief Executive Officer, including in the event of an emergency.
+- On an annual basis, review with the Board the succession plan for the CEO, including in the event of an emergency.

 Compensation Disclosure Responsibilities

-14. Oversee the Company’s submissions to stockholders on executive compensation matters, including reviewing the results of any stockholder advisory vote on executive compensation or the frequency of such votes and considering whether to take any action in response to such votes.
+- Oversee the Company’s submissions to stockholders on executive compensation matters, including providing voting recommendations for any such submissions, and consider whether to take action in response to the results of any stockholder advisory vote on executive compensation or the frequency of such votes.

 Compensation Consultant and Adviser Responsibilities

-22. Conduct an independence assessment with respect to any compensation consultant, legal counsel or other adviser that provides advice to the Committee, other than in-house legal counsel, taking into consideration all factors relevant to that person’s independence from management, including the factors required to be considered under the New York Stock Exchange Rules.
+- Conduct an independence assessment with respect to any compensation consultant, legal counsel or other adviser that provides advice to the Committee, other than in-house legal counsel, taking into consideration all factors relevant to that person’s independence from management, including the factors required to be considered under the NYSE’s listing requirements.